prototypefund/reproducible-website/_docs/build_toolchain_from_source.md

 The compilation itself can be driven by shell scripts or an extra target in the project `Makefile`.

-Coreboot is a good example.
-The build documentation mandates to first run `make crossgcc` before building Coreboot itself.
+coreboot is a good example.
+The build documentation mandates to first run `make crossgcc` before building coreboot itself.

 Check-in everything
 -------------------